enyojs/enyo-docs/building-apps/managing-data/managing-data.md

 ### Fetching collections from REST endpoints

-Similar to `enyo.Model`, `enyo.Collection` provides default support for fetching array data from REST endpoints by providing the resource `url` property and using the `fetch` function.
+Like `enyo.Model`, `enyo.Collection` provides default support for fetching array data from REST endpoints by specifying the resource's `url` and calling `fetch()`.

-In the following example, the colleciton is loaded from a fixed url:
+In the following example, the collection is loaded from a fixed URL:

 ```
 enyo.kind({